Superior Outcomes Through Mechanism Design in Private Markets

 During 2022, private markets displayed remarkable resilience, surpassing public strategies across all sectors.
 Illustratively, buyout returns in private markets outpaced the S&P 500 by almost 2,050 basis points.
 Furthermore, the private sector’s infrastructure and real estate exceeded the FTSE All Equity REITs Index by a considerable margin, over 3,400 basis points, to be precise.

-A recent survey showed that 86% of participants believe that the trend of private markets outperforming public markets is likely to continue.
+A 2023 survey showed that 86% of participants believe that the trend of private markets outperforming public markets is likely to continue.
 This sentiment points to the growing confidence in private markets and their potential for higher returns.

 Moreover, historical data indicates that private equity provides superior risk-adjusted returns and tends to outperform public equity by a more significant margin, especially during periods of economic distress.
 This pattern suggests that the mechanisms at play within private markets can effectively contribute to higher returns.